Skip to main content

 • Planning committee formed in 2000: Dave & Donna Brown, Chuck Drew, Red Attaberry, and James Beans.

-• Architectural plans: Paul Bentley Architecture — plans completed May 2006 (cost: $33,000) and approved by the county August 2006.
+• Architectural plans by Paul Bentley Architecture completed May 2006.

 Construction Timeline (highlights)